aberke/drones-consumer-privacy/survey-questions/README.md

 ## Qualtrics gotcha's:

 - The "Preview" view does not always look like the "Publish" view.
-In particular on mobile.
+This is particularly the case on mobile.
 - A good debug / testing technique: Have a scratch/test copy of the survey that you do all tests in.
 Publish all changes and view.